Skip to content

 The Standard SCERP Toolkit

-Definition - The new one SCERP fits all approach streamlines the development process for all communities that are eligible to participate in the program.
-Qualifications can be both of communities with an established government (city, tribal, or both) & is legally incorporated; and communities which have no legal governing bodies or authorities.
-Follow the link below to download your copy of the new and improved SCERP Toolkit.
+Definition - The new "one SCERP fits all" approach streamlines the development process for all communities that are eligible to participate in the program.
+The SCERP Toolkit can be used by incorporated and unincorporated communities, including communities with an established government (city, tribal, or both) and communities which have no legal governing bodies or authorities.
+The SCERP toolkit is available in Microsoft Word and PDF formats.

 SCERP Example & Final Product: